 She closes the door carefully behind her, and I get up.

 Wasn’t that first dream from when I was a kid in Marblehead?
 Yes.
-And then second was a mixture of times and places.
+And then the second was a mixture of times and places.
 It could have been my student chambre de bonne in Paris, except that I never had a cat.
 In New York I’ve had a cat, now gone to Cat Heaven after a nice romp of a life.

 So, was the subliminal connection death?